Personal Injury Case Management Software—

 If you only have a handful of cases, are you currently tracking them with files such as Word documents or Excel spreadsheets?

-Even though this DIY approach might have worked up until now, it exposes you to potential mistakes.
+Even though this manual approach might have worked up until now, it exposes you to potential mistakes.
 It even limits your firm’s growth in the future.

 Let’s start from the beginning.
 What’s your process for intake?
 Is it in line with client expectations?
 How do you gather intake details or send reminders for follow-up appointments?